seldon1000/NextPass/README.md

 # Known issues
 **Jetpack Compose**<br />
 Compose is still in beta, that means that you could experience some glitches and/or poor performance depending on your device.
-NextPass UI also lacks many animations, due to Compose's navigation and foundation libraries still not supporting them.
+NextPass UI also lacks many animations, due to Compose navigation and foundation libraries still not supporting them.
 I will update the toolkit ASAP to provide the best possible experience.

 # Translations